 Place2Be and Shout are leaving no child behind this Christmas

-Crisis text line and Place2Be partner Shout are making sure that all children in the UK have access to mental health support this Christmas.
+Crisis text line and Place2Be partner Shout are ensuring that all UK children have access to mental health support this Christmas.

-Christmas is a time where people come together, whether that be friends, families or work colleagues.
-It is a time where we think of the good in the world and all try to be ‘merry’.
-But the very things that we are so looking forward to, could be the cause of stress and anxiety for many families.
+Christmas is a time when people come together, whether that be friends, families or work colleagues.
+It is a time when we think of the good in the world, and all try to be 'merry'.
+But the very things that we are so looking forward to could be the cause of stress and anxiety for many families.

-This is why Place2Be has partnered with Shout to power a text service for support in a crisis; an accessible format for a generation who have grown up mobile.
+This is why Place2Be has partnered with Shout to power a text service for support in a crisis, an accessible format for a generation who have grown up mobile.
 Shout is a 24/7 text service, free on all major mobile networks.
-It is an anonymous, confidential service powered by a team of caring volunteers.
+It is an anonymous, confidential service powered by caring volunteers.

-Christmas can put pressure on families in a number of different ways.
-Financial and social pressures put families under strain, and messages of togetherness can often be reminders of the ones who are no longer able to join us, and that can manifest itself in any number of ways.
-Often, children simply don’t know why they are feeling sad, and in moments like this, it is even more important to talk.
+Christmas can put pressure on families in many different ways.
+Financial and social pressures put families under strain.
+Messages of togetherness can often be reminders of the ones who can no longer join us, which can manifest itself in any number of ways.
+Often, children don’t know why they are feeling sad, and in moments like this, it is even more important to talk.